Trips

 Individual travel Insurance, entry visas and vaccinations are not included and are the responsibility of each volunteer to organise for themselves before the trip

-Any gift aid that the charity claims from donations will be used to cover any running costs and to build up a small reserve fund (as recommended by OSCR) for emergencies
+Any gift aid that the charity claims from donations will be used to fund our projects in Rwanda, cover any running costs and to build up a small reserve fund (as recommended by OSCR) for emergencies

 Our Scottish team are all volunteers - no salary or expenses - though we do pay our Rwandan guides, coaches and translator